aws/aws-fpga/README.md

 In addition, this development environment (also called SDAccel) allows the mix of C/C++ and RTL accelerator designs into a C/C++ software based development environment.
 This method enables faster prototyping using C/C++ while supporting manual optimization of critical blocks within RTL.
 This approach is similar to optimizing time critical functions using software compiler optimization methods.

 This developer kit has 80+ examples to help you get started on FPGA acceleration.

-To get started, review the [Software-defined development environment readme](SDAccel/README.md).
+To get started with Xilinx SDAccel, review the [Software-defined development environment readme](SDAccel/README.md).
+To get started with Xilinx Vitis, review the [Vitis unified development environment readme](Vitis/README.md).

 <a name="fpgasdk"></a>
 # Runtime Tools (SDK)